deruelle/mobicents/examples/googletalk-bot/README.txt

 This example implements a simple GoogleTalk Service to demonstrate usage of the Jabber/XMPP RA.

-The code is tested to work with Mobicents 1.0.02.GA Running the example:
+Running the example:

 You need to first configure the example with a valid GTalk user account.